quixio/quix-streams/docs/quickstart.md

 * Create a consumer
 * Create a producer
-* Create a pub/sub thingy
+* Create a producer/consumer transform
 * Connect to Quix Platform

 ## Prerequisites